enoonan/ex_go/README.md

 The version you see here uses a module called `GoRunner` which uses `System.cmd` to shell out to the Go binary.
 That's the simplest approach, but it does seem to incur about a 40ms startup cost for each command.

-I had another version that wrapped a long running Go process in a GenServer with [Ports](https://hexdocs.pm/elixir/Port.html).
+I had another version that wrapped a long running Go process in a GenServer with [Ports](https://hexdocs.pm/elixir/Port.html) (see code below).
 That was quite snappy, and if the Go process crashed, so too would the GenServer, and both would simply be restarted by the app.

 But it's a bit more complex to manage.
 If you have a huge spike, that GenServer could become a bottleneck, so you might want to manage a pool of them.
 However, it does seem unlikely for most apps to ever get hundreds of Stripe requests per second.
 At that point you'll have bigger problems.